autonot/aspii.xyz/content/posts/hugo_games_tutorial/index.md

 Embedding is usually safe, but you should only embed from trusted websites only.

+**Always read the website's Terms and Conditions before you embed a game.**

 ## Step 2B: Finding games to add

 There are plently of sites that host (and sometimes publish) games made in HTML5. (remember, Flash is dead, RIP)